hammerheim-game/hammerheim-rules/5-warbands.md

 She rose rapidly through the ranks of the Sisterhood, and on her deathbed the revered Matriarch Cassandra named Bertha her successor, new High Matriarch, and Abedissa of Sigmar’s Rock.
-Sometimes, as Bertha straps on her Gromril armour in the light of dawn, she reflects on the lost innocence of her youth.
+Sometimes, as Bertha straps on her Gromril armor in the light of dawn, she reflects on the lost innocence of her youth.
 Then, angrily, she tightens the studded leather straps tightly over her iron-hard limbs and strides outside to spend hours practising with her great